History of the Franco-Americans: Immigration from Quebec to the United States

 Historians have long debated the causes of mass immigration from the St. Lawrence River valley to the United States.
 Although some scholars may have exaggerated the extent of a wheat crisis in the early nineteenth century, Lower Canada suffered the ravages of Hessian fly, wheat midge, and potato rot in the 1830s and 1840s.
 Agricultural woes added to the structural challenge of population growth and limited access to arable land among young people.
 The decline of the fur trade and the crisis of the lumber trade in the 1840s narrowed opportunities for wage labor.
 In times of relative prosperity, economic growth did not benefit all regions, sectors, or ethnic groups equally.
 At the same time, French Canadians became more aware of American opportunities through the press, growing transportation and communication networks, and family members and neighbors who ventured abroad for short periods.
 Ultimately, despite efforts to stanch the flow of people and to repatriate migrants, approximately 900,000 French Canadians settled permanently south of the border.

 Vermont and New York were among the first fields of migration for French Canadians.
 Their presence in these states is ascertained from the first decades of the nineteenth century—before the Patriot War.
 In the middle of the century, many French Canadians moved to northeastern Illinois, establishing such communities as Bourbonnais, St. Anne, St. Georges, Papineau, and L'Erable.
 Michigan and Minnesota also became important destinations for migrants.
 In the Northeast, American textile manufacturing and other industries broadened opportunities for French-Canadian immigrants.
-Destinations included Cohoes in New York; Lewiston; Fall River, Holyoke and Lowell in Massachusetts; Woonsocket in Rhode Island; and Manchester in New Hampshire.
+Destinations included Cohoes in New York; Lewiston in Maine; Fall River, Holyoke and Lowell in Massachusetts; Woonsocket in Rhode Island; and Manchester in New Hampshire.
 Amid poor living conditions and grueling work, large factories often provided work to the entire family, including children.
 Initially reluctant to support organized labor and industrial pressure tactics, Franco-Americans joined unions in ever-rising numbers in the early twentieth century.

 Nativism and interethnic tensions compounded the challenges of navigating the industrial economy.
 When called "the Chinese of the Eastern States" in a state report, French-Canadian migrants offered vociferous opposition; they refused to be racialized.
 They also endured the xenophobic language of certain press outlets and nativists (for instance, the American Protective Association established in 1887).
 In the 1920s, they would bear—and sometimes resist—the intimidation of the northern Ku Klux Klan, which aimed to secure white, Anglo-Saxon, Protestant supremacy.